catalina17/academic-website/content/talk/r250_jan20/index.md

   country: United Kingdom

 summary: A short intro to graph generation methods in recent ML research.
-abstract: "This short lecture will present three different approaches to graph generation from the recent ML literature, using a variety of generation techniques based on deep learning and probabilistic building blocks."
+abstract: "This short lecture will present three different approaches to graph generation from the ML literature, using a variety of techniques based on deep learning and probabilistic building blocks."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.